HealthSamurai/documentation/api-1/encryption-api.md

 # 00055DDDF7BB2A52C21651283F346C048C8470CAE2796A2A2346994A05DA760B
 ```

-Copy this key into the box ENV variables and restart devbox:
+Copy this key into the box ENV variables and restart Aidbox:

 ```text
 AIDBOX_ENCRYPT_KEY="00055DDDF7BB2A52C21651283F346C048C8470CAE2796A2A2346994A05DA760B"